The Opal Data model

 Opal comes with a set of clinical terminology data models out of the box. - we often want to link our records to one of these - for example to record a type of condition a patient might have, or a drug they are taking.

-Full documentation of these is available in the Lookup lists documentation.
+Full documentation of these is available in the Reference Data documentation.